BetterWithCats.net may earn a small commission when you use one of the links on this page to purchase.

 I keep mine in the bathroom, since it’s not the busiest of rooms, and I make sure not to disturb my cats whenever I hear them using it.
 Something I kinda wish they did for me!

-If you don’t have an extra room to spare and a closed litter box isn’t enough to make your kitty feel safe then consider getting the Eco Flex stylish wooden cat litter box hider that you can check on Amazon.
+If you don’t have an extra room to spare and a closed litter box isn’t enough to make your kitty feel safe then consider getting No products found.

 Not only is it a great-looking piece of furniture, but it offers multifunctional usage, which is perfect for small apartments where storage is extra important and most importantly it can offer a sense of security for a shy kitty, and the necessary isolation so they can use the toilet in peace without any excessive and nervous side scratching!
 It’s also durable enough that it even made our list of the best outdoor cat litter boxes!